San Diego Brewers Guild

-Following are some popular offerings of Tijuana, Rosarito, Valle de Guadalupe and Ensenada that guests won't want to miss.
+Following are some popular offerings of Tijuana, Rosarito, Valle de Guadalupe and Ensenada that visitors won't want to miss.

 Recognized as one of the world's most visited cities, with more than 40 million border crossings each year, Tijuana Mexico bustles with activity day and night and offers duty-free shopping, authentic Mexican cuisine, dog racing, arts and culture, glittering night life and more.

 Tijuana is a duty-free zone, making the city a shopping paradise.
 The rich and colorful culture of Tijuana can be discovered on Avenida Revolucion, the city's bustling main thoroughfare, where shopping and dining opportunities abound, like the legendary restaurant Cesar's where the Cesar salad was created.
 A few minutes away, guests can also be immersed in traditional festive outdoor bazaars and plazas, including Mercado Hidalgo where local vendors sell everything from Mexican candy to food, and homeopathic remedies to piñatas.